onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 Create a file containing name-value pairs for parameters
 --------------------------------------------------------

-Clicking the “SYNCHRONIZE” button after creating a template (see section Synchronizing a Template) will automatically create/update a parameter name-value pair file for that template (and a parameter definition file described in the previous section).
+Clicking the “SYNCHRONIZE TEMPLATE PARAMETERS” button after creating a template (see section Synchronizing a Template) will automatically create/update a parameter name-value pair file for that template (and a parameter definition file described in the previous section).